strawmelonjuice/bungibindies/README.md

 ### Dependencies

-I decided not to use the stdlib, and aim to not use anything else than Bun itself, but I do use `gleam/javascript` and `plinth` to use non-bun-specific JS stuff.
+I try to not use anything else than Bun itself, but I do use `gleam/javascript` and `plinth` to use non-bun-specific JS stuff.
 I aim to remove `plinth` at some point.